• Loading stock data...

 Last year (and this year), the CFP distributed 80% of conference revenues to power conferences and 20% to Group of 6 conferences.
 Last year, for example, they received about $93.07 million each, according to the CFP.
 The non-power conferences shared $116.09 million total.
 The revenue has been adjusted to ensure conferences don’t distribute less money to schools after expanding.

 There are also performance bonuses for appearing and advancing in the CFP.
 This year, the bonus structure will offer each conference $4 million per school to make the Playoff—including both automatic qualifiers and at-large bids.
 They’ll then earn another $4 million for each team that makes the quarterfinals.
-The CFP will then award $6 million for teams that reach the semifinal, and $6 million for teams that make the national championship.
+The CFP will then award $6 million for teams that reach the semifinal and $6 million for teams that make the national championship.

 That guarantees at least one $4 million bonus to the Group of 6 conference that lands a conference champion in the Playoff.
 But again, there’s a complication.
-Last year, the top four-ranked conference champions (which included Group of 6 team Boise State), were at the time guaranteed $8 million, as they were also guaranteed first-round byes and guaranteed a spot in the quarterfinals.
+Last year, the top four-ranked conference champions (which included Group of 6 team Boise State) were at the time guaranteed $8 million, as they were also guaranteed first-round byes and guaranteed a spot in the quarterfinals.
 But now, the top four byes will go to the top four ranked teams—almost guaranteeing that no Group of 6 program will earn an automatic $8 million.

 What’s more, starting in 2026, the revenue distribution will become even more skewed.
 The Big Ten and SEC will each earn 29%, for a total of 58% of total CFP revenue.
-The ACC and Big 12 will earn 32% total, with the Group of 6 splitting 10% (and power conference Notre Dame receiving part of this distribution as well).
+The ACC and Big 12 will earn 32% total, with the Group of 6 splitting 10% (and independent Notre Dame receiving part of this distribution as well).

 Linkedin